w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 # Supporting existing technologies

-If the current solution cannot be changed, NoSQL systems can still support the existing ones
+If the current solution cannot be changed, NoSQL systems can still support the existing ones.

 ![Legacy solutions](img/slides94.png)